From the moment you register for your course online you will have access to wealth of excellent study support resources.

 For guidance and support to stay happy and healthy, pop along to a drop-in session with our Student Wellbeing team in Talbot House, Talbot Campus.

-We have two free mobile apps we recommend you download to your mobile devices to make the most of our resources.
+We have a free mobile app we recommend you download to your mobile devices to make the most of our resources.

-Book free skills workshops in Brightspace throughout the year to develop your skills on everything from Microsoft Office applications and statistics to Adobe Creative, Photoshop and DreamWeaver.
-For now, follow our IT Learning team on Twitter for general advice and guidance at @BUITLearning.
+You can book free IT skills workshops in Brightspace throughout the year to develop your skills on everything from Microsoft Office applications and statistics to Adobe Creative, Photoshop and DreamWeaver.
+We’ve also recently signed up to LinkedIn Learning allowing you to access over 13,000 courses virtually.